prplbx/mitigator-ai/PROJECT_SUMMARY.md

 - Google AdSense ads are strategically placed throughout the site:
   - Standard display ads in dedicated ad containers
   - In-article ads in the article content pages (ai-tools.html and ai-governance.html)
+- Donation and volunteer opportunities are highlighted throughout the site
-- Last major update: May 11, 2025 - Added animated stats counters, client testimonials section, and improved overall UI
+- Last major update: May 11, 2025 - Added animated stats counters, impact stories section, and improved overall UI